Instrument in Support of Trade Exchanges: History

-Purpose
+In Iran, INSTEX was mirrored by the STFI (Special Trade and Finance Instrument), a similar SPV.
+STFI matches incoming and outgoing transactions in the same way.
+In effect, two Iranian entities pay each other, thus, no money crosses the Iranian border.
+Ali Khamenei, Leader of the Islamic Revolution, commented by likening the European financial mechanism for trade with Iran to a "bitter joke".

-As of May 2019, the use of the SPV is limited to humanitarian purposes; such as the purchase of foods or medicines.
+As of May 2019, the use of the SPV was limited to humanitarian purposes; such as the purchase of foods or medicines.
 INSTEX had been made available to all EU member states.
 On 11 February 2019, Russian deputy foreign minister Sergei Ryabkov stated that Russia would be interested in participating in INSTEX.

-Operations

 On 28 June 2019, France, Germany and the United Kingdom told a meeting of the JCPOA Joint Commission that INSTEX had been made operational and available to all EU member states.
 Federica Mogherini, High Representative of the European Union for Foreign Affairs and Security Policy stated that the purpose of INSTEX is to facilitate "legitimate trade" with Iran for any EU member and has been conceived to be open to non-EU countries.

-In Iran, INSTEX is mirrored by the STFI (Special Trade and Finance Instrument), a similar SPV.
-STFI matches incoming and outgoing transactions in the same way.
-In effect, two Iranian entities pay each other, thus, no money crosses the Iranian border.
+In addition to the three founders, five other EU nations declared in a joint statement on 29 November 2019 that they will join the INSTEX mechanism for trade with Iran: Belgium, Denmark, Netherlands, Finland, and Sweden.

 On 31 March 2020, over one year after the introduction of the platform, the first INSTEX transaction was concluded.
 It covered an import of medical equipment to combat the COVID-19 outbreak in Iran.

-Geo-economic effects
+European countries stated in March 2023 they had decided to end INSTEX, through which only a single transaction had traded.

-As academic Tim Beal summarizes, INSTEX is among the responses to sanctions imposed by the United States viewed by commentators as contributing to dedollarization.
+Academic Tim Beal described INSTEX as one among the responses to United States sanctions viewed by commentators as contributing to dedollarisation.